All Episodes

 It looks like it's a very tight race.

-This was supposed to be Joe Biden's firewall, but I see a Bernie surge there too.
+This was supposed to be Joe Biden's firewall, but I see a Bernie surge there, too.

 Your take, John McLaughlin.

-You've been saying this for for months.
+You've been saying this for months.

 The Democratic establishment has no one to blame except for themselves.

-They started this with the phony impeachment back in September, and guess who the collateral damage was from the impeachment effort?
+And guess who the collateral damage was from the impeachment effort?

 Joe Biden.

-He's not the front runner.
+He's not the frontrunner.

 So the Democratic establishment is in big trouble because their electorate has gone way to the left of what they thought the mainstream was.

-And so the the political establishment, what's really driving them crazy is the Democrats thought they were going to be able to put up one of their own and beat Donald Trump.
+And so the political establishment, what's really driving them crazy is the Democrats thought they were going to be able to put up one of their own and beat Donald Trump.

-And what they've done is they destroyed their front runner.
+And what they've done is they destroyed their frontrunner.

 They're now getting Bernie Sanders, and it's their fault.

-The same people that gave us you're right about this.
+The same people that gave us, you're right about this.

 You know, just look at the stop and frisk issue.

-I mean, it's 17 years later.
+Matt Towery, I mean, it's 17 years later.

-Oh, I'm gonna run for president.
+Oh, I'm going to run for president.

-Uh okay, that's not political expediency.
+Okay, that's not political expediency.

 That's not an election year conversion.

-And then to get the underlying thoughts, it wasn't about uh a higher concentration of law enforcement resources in areas that had higher crime rates.
+And then to get the underlying thoughts, it wasn't about a higher concentration of law enforcement resources in areas that had higher crime rates.

-That's where all the cops are, and we only arrest minorities and throw them up against the wall.
+And we only arrest minorities and throw them up against the wall.

 There is nothing comparable other than the fact the man's a billionaire.